avnixm/Group2CIELOES/README.md

 <h1>CIELOES (Computer Instructed English Lessons for OLSHCO Elementary Students)</h1>

 <h3>CIELOES is a web application designed to provide English language lessons tailored specifically for OLSHCO elementary students.
-With a responsive and user-friendly approach, CIELOES aims to enhance the learning experience of students by offering interactive and engaging content.</h3>
+With a responsive and user-friendly approach, CIELOES aims to enhance the learning experience and inspire a lifelong love for learning of  students by offering interactive and engaging content.</h3>

 <h2>Current Features</h2>